 The most famous behavioral complexity metric is with no doubt Shannon's entropy (Shannon, 1948).
-This metric evaluates the complexity by measuring the entropy of the output message of the system (this metric was initially applied to information systems).
+This metric evaluates the complexity by measuring the entropy of the output message of the system (This metric was initially applied to information systems).

-Gell-Mann used Shannon's entropy to define information measure as a metric capable of measuring both the effective complexity, which is the amount of information necessary to describe the identified regularities of an entity, and the total information, which also takes into account the apparently random features (Gell-Mann & Lloyd, 1996).
+Gell-Mann used Shannon's entropy to define information measure, as a metric capable of measuring both the effective complexity, which is the amount of information necessary to describe the identified regularities of an entity, and the total information, that also takes into account the apparently random features (Gell-Mann & Lloyd, 1996).
 Algorithmic information content and Shannon entropy are used to build this metric.
-The former is responsible for measuring the effective complexity (knowledge), and the latter the random parts (ignorance).
-This dual approach is an interesting contribution to the measurement of complexity, since it allows one to group similar entities according to their effective complexity and to measure the diversity of the ensemble as entropy.
+The former is responsible of measuring the effective complexity (knowledge), and the latter the random parts (ignorance).
+This dual approach is an interesting contribution to the measurement of complexity, since it allows to group similar entities according to their effective complexity, and measure the diversity of the ensemble as entropy.

-Chaisson (2004) proposed a specific energy-based measure of complexity-more precisely, energy rate density, which is "the amount of energy available for work while passing through a system per unit time and per unit mass" (Chaisson, 2015).
+Chaisson (2004) proposed a specific energy-based measure of complexity (Chaisson, 2004).
+More precisely, energy rate density, which is "the amount of energy available for work while passing through a system per unit time and per unit mass" (Chaisson, 2015).
 This metric looks at the system as a black box and measures the net energy amount entering the system.
-It has been evaluated for multiple entities such as galaxies, stars, planets, plants, animals, societies, and technological systems, and also has been mapped throughout their lifetime showing an increase in complexity (Chaisson, 2014).
+It has been evaluated for multiple entities such as galaxies, stars, planets, plants, animals, societies, and technological systems, and also mapped throughout their lifetime showing an increase in complexity (Chaisson, 2014).

-Willcox et al. (2011) defined complexity as "the potential of a system to exhibit unexpected behavior in the quantities of interest, regardless of whether or not that behavior is detrimental to achieving system requirements."
-She proposed an entropy and probability based metric:
+Willcox (2011) defined complexity as "the potential of a system to exhibit unexpected behavior in the quantities of interest, regardless of whether or not that behavior is detrimental to achieving system requirements" (Willcox, Allaire, Deyst, He, & Sondecker, 2011).
+She proposed an entropy and probability based metric where X is the joint distribution of the quantities of interest, and h(X) is the differential entropy of X defined as where Ω_X is the support of X.